General Dentistry · Reviewed by Dr. Emily Nguyen · Updated May 2026

 Post-Op Sensitivity

 48 hours of sensitivity to cold or pressure is common after any moderate-to-large filling, amalgam or composite.
 It usually resolves on its own.
-Persistent sensitivity beyond a week warrants a review.
+Persistent sensitivity beyond a week warrants a review, which is included free.

 Cavity Larger Than Expected